faithanalog/lua-subproc/README.md

   and runs with `subproc.shell`.
 - `subproc(...)`: alias of `subproc.subproc`

-planned features:
+## planned features

-I'd like to add things in future to allow providing stdin, or interactive use with coroutines
+i'd like to add things in future to allow providing stdin, or interactive use with coroutines.